dojo/docs/dijit/_CssStateMixin.rst

     baseClass: "dijitSlider",

-3. (If you want CSS class settings on widget subnodes, like the up/down buttons on the slider, then) set cssStateNodes attribute:
+3. (if you want CSS class settings on widget subnodes, like the up/down buttons on the slider, then) set cssStateNodes attribute:

 .. js ::